questdb/questdb/README.md

 ## Upcoming release Change Log

-- NEW FEATURE:   TCP replication stack
+- NEW FEATURE:   TCP/IP replication stack
+-
+- IMPROVEMENT:  Improved Index performance
+- IMPROVEMENT:  Improved append performance
+- IMPROVEMENT:  Revised data size calculations, Journals should now be smaller
+-
 - BREAKING:     All strings are stored with length as 4-byte int.
 Journal would use more space but it reduces CPU overhead on reads and appends.
 - BREAKING:     SymbolIndex class is renamed to KVIndex.
 SymbolIndex.put() is replaced with KVIndex.add()
-- IMPROVEMENT:   Improved Index performance
-- IMPROVEMENT:   Improved append performance
-- IMPROVEMENT:   Revised data size calculations, Journals should now be smaller
-- BUG:           TCP replication broke for tailing null values
+- BREAKING:     nfsdb.xml is no longer used as configuration mechanism